biblepaywallet/M5Widgets/README.md

 Since this is a work in progress, I have stripped down the comments and license (I'm keeping the same MIT license).
 That doesn't mean I am trying to negate Phoenard's work, or take undue credit.
 I need the code to be as compact as possible, and don't need reams of comments to wade through, in every file.
 In due time, I will make a proper documentation for all the widgets, and the main M5Widget class, from which all widgets are descended.

 The original is much more complex, and evolved.
 There are quite a few abstraction classes (widget container, display, etc), that I decided to skip to make things simpler.
 I have added one widget of my own, the M5Gauge, and will add more, as the need arises.
 Also, I will try to rework some of the `isTouched` logic into an abstraction class for the three buttons the M5Stack has.
 This would enable things like a scrollable ItemList, where Button A would be up, Button C down, and Button B select.

+Added M5Touch, a framework for menus using the 3 buttons.
+Idea and partial code from the treasure trove at  https://github.com/tomsuch/M5Stack-SAM